TienDatCactus/thegamegate/README.md

 ## Usage

 1. **Login or Signup**: Start by logging in to your account or creating a new one if you're a new user.
-2. **Browse Games**: Explore the wide variety of games available for sale on GameHub.
+2. **Browse Games**: Explore the wide variety of games available for sale on theGameGate.
 3. **Manage Profile**: Update your profile information and preferences as needed.
 4. **Sell Games**: If you're a seller, use the CRUD operations to add, edit, or delete game listings.
 5. **Search and Filter**: Use the search and filter options to find specific games based on your preferences.